Realtor Commission Calculator BC

 Addressing some common questions:

-• What is the realtor commission for selling a house in BC, and how does it work?
+• What is the realtor commission for selling a house, and how does it work?
 Realtors in BC typically charge a commission, a percentage of the home’s final sale price.
 This percentage is not fixed and is negotiable between the seller and the realtor.
 The seller is the one who typically pays this commission, and it is then split between the real estate agents representing both the seller and the buyer.

-How is the Realtor Commission Calculated in BC?
+How is the Realtor Commission Calculated?

 Unlocking the Commission Calculation Formula